clodobox/ZanWebService/README.md

 ## Features

-- Launch and manage multiple Zandronum servers simultaneously
+- Launch multiple Zandronum servers simultaneously
 - Support for custom mods and WAD files
 - Configurable server settings
-- Server status and logs displayed in real-time
-- Automatic cleanup of server logs
-- Server launch rate limiting per IP address
+- Server launch rate limiting per IP address (it works behind a reverse proxy)
-- Integrated help documentationFeatures

 ## Known issue

 - Zandronum servers never stop.
 The log scan and last connection detection function does not work
 - This code does not use a WSGI server.
 It should not be used as is on a server open to the web
-- The server name cannot contain any whitespace.
-The command is not between quotation marks.

 ## Getting Started